-The Instructor expects students to show up for class and field excursions.
+The Instructor expects students to show up for class.
 If you missed important information it is best that you attempt to obtain that information from your peers.
-If it because of illness or other extenuating circumstances contact through TEAMS, or set up an alternate time to meet.
+If it because of illness or other extenuating circumstances contact the Instructor during office hours, after class, or set up an alternate time to meet.
 Sending e-mails expecting long responses from your Instructor because of your absence may go unanswered.
-This is especially true immediately before exams or when an assignment is due when the information has been given multiple times in class through TEAMS to the class.
+This is especially true immediately before exams when the information has been given multiple times in class or by e-mail to the class.

 It is a student's responsibility to follow the course schedule and the readings that have been detailed in the course schedule in the outline.
 This schedule might change through the term so make sure you follow these changes that may be outlined in class.
-The material in the readings, field excursions, videos and the lectures are all testable material regardless if the material in the readings or videos were not covered in the lecture or the lecture covered different material that is not in the readings or videos.
+The material in the readings, videos and the lectures are all testable material regardless if the material in the readings or videos were not covered in the lecture or the lecture covered different material that is not in the readings or videos.
+Keep in mind as well that lecture slides are just headings of what the Instructor is discussing.
 You will need to take notes to understand the material.
-If you have questions about the assignments or course material please see the Instructor through TEAMS.
+Reading the slides and not coming to class or not taking notes will not adequately prepare you for the exams.
+If you have questions about the exams please see the Instructor in his/her office hours.